edaphic scientific blog

 the dielectric permittivity of soils

 The third source of error is measurements of dielectric permittivity.
 Many soil water content sensors rely on electromagnetic measurements and the dielectric properties of air, soil and water.
 Generally, the dielectric constant for air is 1, for mineral soils it is 3 to 4, and for water it is 80.
 However, these values are not absolutely fixed constants and can vary slightly.
 For example, the dielectric constant for water is 80 only at 20°C temperature.
 For warmer or colder temperatures the dielectric constant varies slightly from 80.
 Temperature variation and its effect on sensor calibration is considered negligible.
 Soils with extremely high levels of clay can also effect the dielectric constant.
 If sensors are installed in these soils then a calibration is definitely recommended.
 Lastly, salinity, or electrical conductivity (EC) can have a significant effect on measurements.
 TDR sensors and cheap capacitance sensors generally cannot accurately measure in soils with EC values greater than 1 dS/m even with calibration.
-Good quality TDR sensors, such as the Mini-TDR or the E-Test TDR sensor, can measure in soils with a salinity of 6 dS/m.

 the quality of the manufacturer’s calibration may be a problem